MicrosoftDocs/sdk-api/sdk-api-src/content/mssip/nf-mssip-cryptsipaddprovider.md

 ### -param psNewProv [in]

-A pointer to a <a href="https://docs.microsoft.com/windows/desktop/api/mssip/ns-mssip-sip_add_newprovider_">SIP_ADD_NEWPROVIDER</a> structure that specifies the DLL file and function names to register.
+A pointer to a [SIP_ADD_NEWPROVIDER](https://docs.microsoft.com/windows/desktop/api/mssip/ns-mssip-sip_add_newprovider)a> structure that specifies the DLL file and function names to register.

 ## -returns